d12frosted/elpa-mirror/stable-melpa/modus-themes-readme.txt

     modus-themes-scale-4 1.2
     modus-themes-scale-5 1.3

-There also exist two unique customization options for overriding color palette values.
+There also exist two unique customization variables for overriding color palette values.
 The specifics are documented in the manual.
 The symbols are: